LarrySnyder/stockpyl/docs/tutorial/tutorial_multiproduct_sim.rst

 Every node has a raw material inventory for every product that it uses as a raw material.
 So, in our example, node 1 has raw material inventory for products 20 and 30, and node 2 has raw material inventory for the dummy product from the external supplier.
+The holding cost rate for raw material inventory is the same as the holding cost for the same product at the node that supplies it.
+(This node is chosen arbitrarily if there are multiple such nodes.)

-The raw material inventories are by product only, not by (product, predecessor).
+Raw material inventories are by product only, not by (product, predecessor).
 There are two important implications of this:

 	* If a node has multiple suppliers that provide the same raw material, those